 Being the Child of a Narcissistic Mother

-My mom described how she got on top of him, they had unprotected sex, and “surprisingly” she got pregnant.
+My mom described to me how she got on top of him, they had unprotected sex, and “surprisingly” she got pregnant.

-She explained to me that she was shocked by her getting pregnant “unexpectedly” and she went to abort me.
+She explained to me that she was shocked by her getting pregnant “unexpectedly” and went to abort me.
+The doctor advised her against abortion due to health reasons.

-That’s how I was born and from that moment on my existence is held against me.
+That’s how I was born.
+From that moment on, my existence was held against me.

 My mother always lived with her parents.
 She never ever moved out and lives in that same home even today.
 She is 64 years old.